AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

 empty and should have at least the key value of the SDS type for the event.
 Events are passed in json format.

+When inserting single or multiple values, the payload has to be a list of events.
 An event can be created using the following POST request:

--  sdsStream.Id is the stream Id
--  body is the list of event objects in json format

-When inserting single or multiple values, the payload has to be a list of events:

 ```js
 restCall({